-During the year ended 31 December 2017, 10,500,000 performance rights vested and were converted into shares.
-There were no outstanding performance rights as at 31 December 2018 and 2017.
+During the year ended 31 December 2019 and 2018, no performance rights were granted or issued.
+There were no outstanding performance rights as at 31 December 2019 and 2018.

 16. FINANCIAL RISK MANAGEMENT AND FINANCIAL INSTRUMENTS

 The activities of the Group expose it to a variety of financial risks, including market risk, credit risk and liquidity risks.
 The Group's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the business.
 The Group employs different methods to measure different types of risk to which it is exposed.
 These methods include sensitivity analysis in the case of interest rate, foreign exchange and other price risks and ageing analysis for credit risk.